 This portion of your grade will be based on your in-class contribution to your own learning and that of your classmates.
 This contribution will require your physical presence in class, diligent preparation beforehand, and active engagement while you are there.

+Physical presence is clear enough.
+We all have legitimate reasons for missing class on occasion, but I expect everyone to attend at least 85% of our class sessions.
+When you miss class, you should let me know when and why, and you should record the date for your own records.
+Diligent preparation requires that you read the assigned pages prior to class and, whenever possible, spend some time thinking or (even better) talking about the material before class as well.
+The closer you can come to eating, sleeping, and breathing Con Law for the next four months, the better you will do.
 Active engagement involves attentive listening, careful note-taking, responding to my questions in class, raising questions of your own whenever there's something you don't understand, and seeking help from me or the teaching assistant outside of class whenever necessary.
-I recognize that this sort of class participation comes with some risks.
-After all, you might say something that reveals your own lack of knowledge.
+I recognize that this sort of class participation comes with some risks; after all, you might say something that reveals your own lack of knowledge.
 Rest assured that no one will be penalized for being wrong or imprecise, for expressing uncertainty or frustration, or for changing their minds.
 But it should be clear that you are trying, that you have done the readings, and that you are working toward a mastery of the material.

 I may schedule occasional quizzes to assess students' comprehension of the required readings.

-Your participation grade will be assigned as follows: During the final week of the semester, you should submit a one-page self-assessment in which you assign yourself a letter grade (A, B+, etc.) for participation and then write a paragraph or two explaining and justifying that grade.
+Your participation grade will be assigned as follows: During the final week of the semester, you should submit a one-page self-assessment in which you assign yourself a letter grade (A, B+, etc.) for attendance and participation and then write a paragraph or two explaining and justifying that grade.
 For example, you might address the following questions:

 The teaching assistant and I will read your self-assessment, compare it with our own perceptions, combine those with your performance on the quizzes, and then assign you a participation grade.